Thursday, February 20, 2025

 Internet Curriculum Updated

-As your curriculum provider, Traffic Safety Consultants, Inc., (TSC) has already updated all internet-based programs, and your students are using them now.
+TSC has already updated the internet-based program, and your students are being presented the new material now.
 No further action is required for this modality.

 Classroom Curriculum